The Warriors Gate: Plot

-Jack Bronson (Uriah Shelton) is a teenager who spends his free time playing warrior video games and working at a Chinese curios and antiques shop.
+Jack Bronson is a teenager who spends his free time playing warrior video games and working at a Chinese curios and antiques shop.
 His mother is trying to sell the house they live in before it goes into foreclosure.
-When Jack goes to a biking park, Travis (Dakota Daulby), a neighborhood bully and his friends chase after him and he hides inside his bosses shop and helps out.
+When Jack goes to a biking park, Travis, a neighborhood bully and his friends chase after him and he hides inside his bosses shop and helps out.

-A family heirloom, The Warriors Gate, from Mr Cheng’s cousin in Beijing arrives at the shop and he gives it to Jack as a gift.
+A family heirloom, The Warriors Gate, from Mr Cheng's cousin in Beijing arrives at the shop and he gives it to Jack as a gift.